aragilar/dnd-flask/data/documentation/combat.md

 ### Combat Step by Step

 1. **Determine surprise.** The DM determines whether anyone involved in the combat encounter is surprised.
 2. **Establish positions.** The DM decides where all the characters and monsters are located.
-Given the adventurers' marching order or their stated positions in the room or other location, the DM  gures out where the adversaries are-how far away and in what direction.
+Given the adventurers' marching order or their stated positions in the room or other location, the DM figures out where the adversaries are-how far away and in what direction.
 3. **Roll initiative.** Everyone involved in the combat encounter rolls initiative, determining the order of combatants' turns.
 4. **Take turns.** Each participant in the battle takes a turn in initiative order.
 5. **Begin the next round.** When everyone involved in the combat has had a turn, the round ends.
 Repeat step 4 until the fighting stops.